DrupalizeMe/migration-workshop-demo-site/d7web/sites/all/modules/contrib/upgrade_status/README.md

 # Upgrade Status Documentation

+## Usage

+Go to Administer >> Reports >> Available updates >> Upgrade status and check the status of your installed modules there.
+If you've checked some of your projects out from Git, you will need the Git Deploy (http://drupal.org/project/git_deploy) module in order for this module to be able to read versions of those projects.

 ## Summary

-Upgrade Status module was designed to provide an easy way tell when your website is ready to be upgraded to the next Drupal version.
+Upgrade Status module was designed to help with moving from Drupal 7 to Drupal 8.
 The module will compile a list of your projects along with a status, which can be one of the following:

 * Available: A stable release of this project is available.
 * In development: A development release of this project is available, which can be installed for testing purposes.
 * Not ported yet: There are no releases available for this project.
+* Replaced by: A list of other modules that have superseded this one.

-Clicking on any of the modules' boxes will expand the area and show you a link to download the new version of the project, as well as read its release notes.
+Clicking on any of the modules' boxes will expand the area and show you more information.

-If one or more of your installed modules are not yet ported to a new Drupal major version, you should
+If one or more of your installed modules are not yet ported to the selected new Drupal major version, you should

 1. Search the modules' issue queue for already existing issues that might contain a patch, and test that patch yourself.
-See [Applying patches](https://drupal.org/patch/apply) for further information.
+See https://drupal.org/patch/apply for further information.
-1. Go ahead and install the [Coder module](https://drupal.org/project/coder), use its code review rules for migrating a module to the new Drupal version, create a patch, and file a new issue against that project with your patch attached.
-See [Making a Drupal patch with Git](https://drupal.org/patch) for further information.
+1. Use the Drupal Module Upgrader module (https://www.drupal.org/project/drupalmoduleupgrader) for migrating a module to the new Drupal version, create a patch, and file a new issue against that project with your patch attached.
+See https://drupal.org/patch for further information.

-If you've checked your projects out from Git, you will need the [Git Deploy](http://drupal.org/project/git_deploy) module in order for this module to be able to read versions.

-For a full description visit [the project page](https://drupal.org/project/upgrade_status).

-For bug reports, feature suggestions and latest developments, see the [issue queue](https://drupal.org/project/issues/upgrade_status).
+For bug reports and feature suggestions, see the issue queue at https://www.drupal.org/project/issues/upgrade_status?version=any_7.x-

-## Installation

-Install as usual.
-See [the Drupal 6 instructions](https://drupal.org/node/70151) or [the Drupal 7 instructions](https://www.drupal.org/docs/7/extend/installing-modules) for further information.

-## Usage

-Go to Administer >> Reports >> Available updates >> Upgrade status and check the status of your installed modules.

-## Contact

-Current maintainers:

-* Daniel F. Kudwien (sun) - dev@unleashedmind.com

-This project has been sponsored by:

-* [UNLEASHED MIND](http://www.unleashedmind.com): Specialized in consulting and planning of Drupal powered sites, UNLEASHED MIND offers installation, development, theming, customization, and hosting to get you started.
-Visit them for more information.